idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 V: I wouldn't harm you, you are a guest of the court, not an enemy.

 I: I also wouldn't want to dishonour anyone.
-My weapons will remain sheathed while I'm under your and Lord Harmon's protection.
+My weapons will remain sheathed while I'm under your and Lord Harkon's protection.
 Although killing me with kindness could take a while...

 V: I am just warning you, that others may not be as polite and civilised as I am.